Clinton County, Iowa

 Clinton County is a county located in the U.S. state of Iowa.
-As of the 2020 census, the population was 46,460.
+As of the 2020 United States census, the population was 46,460.
 Its county seat is Clinton.
 Its name is in honor of the seventh Governor of New York State, DeWitt Clinton.

-Clinton County comprises the Clinton, IA Micropolitan Statistical Area, which is also included in the Davenport–Moline–Rock Island Metropolitan Statistical Area.
+Clinton County comprises the Clinton, Iowa Micropolitan Statistical Area, which is also included in the Davenport–Moline–Clinton, Muscatine, Iowa–Illinois Combined Statistical Area.

 History

 Clinton County was formed on December 21, 1837.
 It was named for DeWitt Clinton, a Governor of New York and most ardent advocate for the construction of the Erie Canal.
 The cities of DeWitt and Clinton were also named after him.